Pot and Trap

 Improvement Projects

-In addition to participating in gear-lending programs, multiple fisheries have initiated improvement programs that help fishers get access to ropeless systems that they can use to access closed fishing grounds.
+In addition to participating in gear-lending programs, multiple fisheries have initiated improvement programs that help fishers get access to on-demand systems that they can use to access closed fishing grounds.
 These programs, organized by fisheries associations and seafood processors, believe in strength in numbers.
 By including many harvesters, these programs have more power to influence the development and implementation of on-demand gear.

 • Jonah Crab Gear Innovation Project